Annual Fitness Test

 In the British Army, the Annual Fitness Test is designed to assess soldiers' lower and upper body strength and endurance.
 The test was formerly known as the Combat Fitness Test – and is still colloquially known by soldiers as the CFT.
 The test involves a fast-paced march at fifteen minutes per mile (brisk and uncomfortable walking pace), in full combat gear including the SA80 personal weapon, across rough terrain and on roads.
 The exact weight of the equipment carried depends upon the type of unit and it is usually (including helmet, webbing & rifle) 15 kg to 25 kg dependent on service or arm, but all will cover a distance of 8 miles in less than 2 hours.

 Typically, British Army Infantry units will carry the most weight (25 kg).
 Combat Support Arms, Royal Engineers, Royal Signals, and Royal Artillery) carry a lower amount of weight (20 kg).
 Combat Service Support Arms such as the Army Medical Services, Royal Logistic Corps, Royal Electrical and Mechanical Engineers and Adjutant General's Corps carry (15 kg).
 Female soldiers carry the same weight as their male counterparts.
 Weight is determined by the Arm a soldier is in so a clerk in an Infantry unit should carry 15 kg for their AFT.

 The Annual Fitness Test, together with the Personal Fitness Assessment (mile and a half run, press ups and sit ups) are formalized in the British Army's Military Training Test as MATT 2.
-The Annual Fitness Test is the same regardless of sex – all personnel have the same test regardless of age or sex, whilst the Personal Fitness Assessment is gender adjusted – service personnel have to reach a minimum standard in accordance with age group and gender – older personnel and females get more time.
+The Annual Fitness Test is the same regardless of sex – all personnel have the same test regardless of age or sex, whilst the Personal Fitness Assessment is gender adjusted – service personnel have to reach a minimum standard in accordance with age group and gender – older personnel and women get more time and lower minimums.
 Tables for the PFA are below.